 Local Hamiltonian problem (2009 handwritten notes)

-Handwritten lecture notes on Toric code recovery, fault-tolerant recovery, fault-tolerant gates (2011)
+Toric code recovery, fault-tolerant recovery, fault-tolerant gates (2011 handwritten notes)

 The theory of quantum information and quantum computation.
 Overview of classical information theory, compression of quantum information, transmission of quantum information through noisy channels, quantum entanglement, quantum cryptography.
 Overview of classical complexity theory, quantum complexity, efficient quantum algorithms, quantum error-correcting codes, fault-tolerant quantum computation, physical implementations of quantum computation.